 March 9th-22nd, Indian Wells, CA – Indian Wells Tennis Garden

 - About the Open: The BNP Paribas Open is the largest two-week combined event outside of the four Grand Slams and the most-attended WTA Premier Mandatory and ATP World Tour Masters 1000 tennis tournament in the world.
-In 2017 Indian Wells Tennis Garden debuted an impressive renovation, highlighted by the addition of more than 20 new dining options on site, including Wolfgang Puck’s Spago, a full-service 100-seat restaurant that overlooks the court on Stadium 1.
+Recently the Indian Wells Tennis Garden debuted an impressive renovation, highlighted by the addition of more than 20 new dining options on site, including Wolfgang Puck’s Spago, a full-service 100-seat restaurant that overlooks the court on Stadium 1.
+There are three main courts at Indian Wells Tennis Garden, they are: Stadium 1 at Indian Wells, Stadium 2 at Indian Wells and Stadium 3 at Indian Wells.
 The BNP Paribas Open offers equal prize money for men and women.
 For each tour the singles draw size is 128, made up of 96 main draw singles and 48 qualifying singles.
 The doubles draw size for each tour is 32.

 - Things to Do: Indian Wells and the surrounding Coachella Valley has a little something for everyone.
 Tee off at the award-winning Indian Wells Golf Resort, strap on your hiking boots and explore the area’s stunning trails and natural beauty, take in the aerial view on a hot air balloon ride or experience the ultimate relaxation at one of the area spas.